Amanpreetsingh2372/mtm6201-midterm/README.md

 - Replace placeholder images in `assets/` with two sizes for each image (small and large) and update src/srcset if you change filenames.
 - The code includes accessibility basics: skip links, semantic headings, aria attributes on the menu.
 - Use GitHub Pages to host this repository (enable Pages in repository settings).

-## How to deploy
-1. Create repository `mtm6201-midterm-nutritionist-2`.
-2. Add these files and an `assets/` folder with images.
-3. Push to GitHub; enable Pages and serve from `main` branch root.